jock-dalby/functionalProgramming/README.md

   return arr.name === 'example'
 })
 ```
 Promises are just like callbacks, as they are a way of dealing with asynchronous code, when we are unsure of when things will happen and in what order.

+Big word alert! - Synchronous simply means that things follow in order.
+You do step 1, then you do step 2, then you do step 3.

+Asynchronous (not synchronous) means that the steps in the process may occur at the same time, out of order, or at least before other steps complete.

-But Promises are more powerful than callbacks because they compose, which means they easily combine to build more complicated functions.
+Promises are more powerful than callbacks because they compose, which means they can easily be combined to build larger, more complicated functions.